olliw42/mLRS-docu/docs/DRONECAN.md

 #### DroneCAN

-Setup the CAN driver, protocol and enable the virtual serial support:
+Set up the CAN driver, the protocol and enable the virtual serial support:

 - CAN_D1_PROTOCOL = 1 (is set to 1 by default)
 - CAN_P1_DRIVER = 1